isomerpages/moe-rosyth/_contact-us/FAQ.md

 **I wish to understand more about my child’s progress in school.
 Who should I contact?**

 You may email your child’s form teacher.
 His/her email address can be found in the “Parents Portal” on the website.
-Click on your child’s “level” on the right.
+Click on your child’s “level” on the menu bar on the left.

 **I wish to contact the bookshop / uniform supplier / school bus vendor?
 Where can I get their contact information?**